flatironinstitute/sciware/17_FICluster/main.md

 # Modules & software

-- Most software you'll use on the cluster will either be:
+- Most software you'll use on the cluster (rusty, popeye, linux workstations) will either be:
   - In a "module" we provide
   - Downloaded/built/installed by you
-- By default you only see the "base system" software (CentOS 7), which is often rather old
+- By default you only see the "base system" software (CentOS7), which is often rather old

 ## Modules